 Sometimes finding information of real value on the Internet resembles the search for gold.
 A shiny nugget in the stream catches the eye of a lucky person and news spreads like wildfire.
 Soon crowds spend long hours filtering the water for the tiniest specks of gold dust.
 However, usually only a few find enough gold to make a living.
 It is the people who supply the food and equipment for the prospectors that strike it rich.

-Still students need to master techniques for locating valued information.
+Still, there are techniques for locating valued information.
 Internet searches help students practice use of Boolean logic and evaluate sites for reliability.
-Recently I was trying to help two students tackle the task for locating their own e-gold for biology classes.
-The first one was trying to find specific answers for a fill-in-the-blank worksheet.
-My guidance to search for the most unique word in each blank riddled line was like trying to teach a student to separate the shinier pyrite (fool’s gold) from the real thing.
-For example, if the name of the particular scientist was lacking, searching for “discovers DNA replication” would bring a flood of articles about the process of replication or the discoverers of DNA.
-Many were lengthy and far above a high school freshman’s reading level – especially hard for a person whose second language was English.
+Recently I was trying to help a person tackle the task for locating their own e-gold for creating instructions.
+My guidance to search for the most unique word in each objective to separate the shinier pyrite (fool’s gold) from the real thing.
+For example, if the name of the particular scientist was lacking, searching for “discovered DNA ” would bring a flood of ads by companies touting the advantage of DNA testing to discover your your own ancestry.
+Selling a product has become more important than disseminating information.

-So we established a routine.
+So I established a routine.
 Look in Wikipedia for the main item, and then search the page (using control-F or find function) to locate the other specific word(s).
-This worked until she tried to fathom what biological discovery Barbara McClintock made with corn.
-The struggling student could only find the word “corn” on the caption of a photograph in her biography.
-My quick scan showed the word “maize” was used instead.
-However, this particularly talented Nobel prize winner had uncovered many things concerning recombination, ethnobiology etc. using maize, so it was still a guess as to the particular discovery that the teacher wanted on the worksheet.
-Teachers should be aware that the Internet contains so much data that most searches will yield more than one answer and should be open-ended.
+This worked until a person tried to fathom what biological discovery Barbara McClintock made with corn.
+The word “corn” appeared only in the caption of a photograph in McClintock’s biography.
+My quick scan showed that “maize” was used instead.
+However, this particularly talented Nobel prize winner had uncovered many things concerning recombination, ethnobiology etc. using maize that she would had to write an article to answer a simple question.

 Photo by Nate Cull, CC 2.0